lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

    aspects:

 * IPv6 and UDP are symmetrical protocols.
-The same fields are found in the request and in the response, only location in the header may vary (e.g. source and destination fields).
-A CoAP request is different from  an response.
-For example, the URI-path option is mandatory in the request and is not found in the response, request may contain an Accept option and the response a Content-format option.
+The same fields are found in the request and in the response, only the location in the header may vary (e.g. source and destination fields).
+A CoAP request is different from a response.
+  For example, the URI-path option is mandatory in the request and is not found in the response, a request may contain an Accept option and the response a Content-format option.

   Even when a field is "symmetric" (i.e. found in both directions) the values carried are different.
 For instance the Type field will contain a CON value in the request and a